omar3zzat99/DevOps-Application/README.md

-# MERN DevOps Project
+# CloudNative DevOps Blueprint

 This project is designed to facilitate the deployment of a MERN (MongoDB, Express, React, Node.js) application by integrating key DevOps tools and best practices.
 It leverages Docker for containerization, Kubernetes for orchestration, Jenkins for CI/CD automation, Helm for package management, ArgoCD for GitOps-based deployment, Kustomize for environment-specific configurations, and Prometheus/Grafana for monitoring and observability.

----

 ## Overview

-The MERN DevOps project includes:
+This project includes:

 - **Dockerization**: Building and running containers for the frontend, backend, and MongoDB using Docker and Docker Compose.